MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/asset-capture-mobile.md

 ### Capture photos or videos with spatial markup

 1. On the **Assets** tab, select an asset from the list.
-You can also use the search button at the top of the app.
+You can also use the search button at the top of the page.

     ![Screenshot of the Assets tab in Dynamics 365 Remote Assist Mobile.](./media/08.01-assets-list.png "Screenshot of the Assets tab in Dynamics 365 Remote Assist Mobile")